liltymoor/stash-vcs/README.md

 # STASH VCS 🚀

-**STASH VCS** is an educational project implementing a version control system similar to Git.
+**STASH VCS** is an educational project implementing a version control system.
 The project is developed in C++ using CMake for building and Doxygen for documentation.

 ---